GSA/Section508.gov/_pages/manage/2023-03-28-manage-gwaa-faq.md

 GSA and OMB will evaluate and approximate agency maturity across the following core dimensions:
 <ol type="a">
-    <li>IT Accessibility Program Office - Measuring how well program governance, risk management, and compliance is managed.</li>
+    <li><strong>IT Accessibility Program Office</strong> - Measuring how well program governance, risk management, and compliance is managed.</li>
-    <li>Policies, Procedures, and Standards - Measuring the extent to which agencies establish, integrate, and comply with policies, procedures, and standards that support ICT accessibility.</li>
+    <li><strong>Policies, Procedures, and Standards</strong> - Measuring the extent to which agencies establish, integrate, and comply with policies, procedures, and standards that support ICT accessibility.</li>
-    <li> Communications - Measuring how well agencies communicate and monitor all ICT accessibility program activities, including tracking and resolving non-compliance issues.</li>
+    <li><strong>Communications</strong> - Measuring how well agencies communicate and monitor all ICT accessibility program activities, including tracking and resolving non-compliance issues.</li>
-    <li> Content Creation - Measuring the extent to which agencies make their digital content (e.g., websites, documents, video and other media, social media, electronic forms, and digital signatures) accessible.</li>
+    <li><strong>Content Creation</strong> - Measuring the extent to which agencies make their digital content (e.g., websites, documents, video and other media, social media, electronic forms, and digital signatures) accessible.</li>
-    <li>Human Capital, Culture, and Leadership - Measuring your agency's leadership and professional development and how ICT accessibility is integrated into mission-related strategic planning.</li>
+    <li><strong>Human Capital, Culture, and Leadership</strong> - Measuring your agency's leadership and professional development and how ICT accessibility is integrated into mission-related strategic planning.</li>
-    <li>Technology Lifecycle Activities - Measuring the extent to which agencies incorporate ICT accessibility requirements into enterprise architecture, design, development, testing, deployment, operations, and maintenance.</li>
+    <li><strong>Technology Lifecycle Activities</strong> - Measuring the extent to which agencies incorporate ICT accessibility requirements into enterprise architecture, design, development, testing, deployment, operations, and maintenance.</li>
-    <li> Testing and Validation - Measuring the extent to which agencies conduct testing and validation of ICT accessibility and Section 508 conformance claims.</li>
+    <li><strong>Testing and Validation</strong> - Measuring the extent to which agencies conduct testing and validation of ICT accessibility and Section 508 conformance claims.</li>
-    <li> Acquisition and Procurement - Measuring the extent to which agencies include, review, and validate contracts for ICT accessibility compliance requirements.</li>
+    <li><strong>Acquisition and Procurement</strong> - Measuring the extent to which agencies include, review, and validate contracts for ICT accessibility compliance requirements.</li>
-    <li>Training - Measuring the extent to which agencies train stakeholders on roles and responsibilities related to compliance with Section 508 practices and requirements.</li>
+    <li><strong>Training</strong> - Measuring the extent to which agencies train stakeholders on roles and responsibilities related to compliance with Section 508 practices and requirements.</li>
 </ol>

 The report will be submitted to Congress no later than December 29.
 The report will also be made available on a public website.